tmsvg/pear-tree/README.md

 #### Options

-A Pear Tree rule supports several options to more finely tune its matching behavior.
+A Pear Tree rule includes several options to more finely tune its matching behavior.

 - `not_in`
     - Form: `'not_in': [syntax region, ...]`,